RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 3. Run the beautifier first!
 Technically this is already in "run the tests first", but it's worth reiterating.
 The beautifier introduces large numbers of whitespace-only changes to your code.
 Reviewers usually leave their comments tied to specific lines of code.
 GitHub assumes any change to a line of code that occurs post-review will invalidate (or fix) a reviewer comment - so if you get review first then beautify, GitHub will hide all your reviewers' comments.

 ####PR Review - how to get a review
+Once you have gotten a green slate from the test server, and you've reviewed your own code for issues, you are ready for an external review.
+* Apply the `ready_for_review` label in GitHub.
+* If you know a few folks who are interested in your code, either because it's code they've worked on or because it's a shared scientific interest, you can request their review in the controls over on the right of your PR.
+* If you don't know who would be a good reviewer - post on rosetta-devel or slack asking for a review, and someone will come along to pick it up.
+* If you are having real trouble getting a reviewer - open a discussion on rosetta-devel or slack.
+The problem might be that the PR is too large and nobody wants to spend 3 days reviewing it; in that case setting up a teleconference call with a reviewer or two will speed things up enormously (you can review code 10x faster with the author walking you through it).

+####What to expect from your review
+* Probably you will get rejected at first.
+That's fine, basically all code has at least one thing wrong with it, you'll be able to fix it and get approval.
+* Expect the community to gently point out:
+** Bugs in your code
+** Poorly commented code
+** not-up-to-standard code, like missing `const &`s
+** highly inefficient code
+** code with no tests

+####What to do as a reviewer:
+* Make sure the code does not break anything - look at the tests.
+Also make sure the new code HAS tests to prove it works.
+Checking that the test exists and looks right is much easier than reading functions line by line and mentally compiling them.
+* Do demand changes for problems in the code (see the list above)
+* Do suggest improvements for readability, stability, and documentation
+* Do demur on being a reviewer if you have a conflict of interest or if you feel the urge to engage in personal attacks
+* Do feel free to not review a request that is not in an area of interest or expertise for you as a reviewer
+* Do not add feature requests to PRs - "this PR should also handle my case X" - those should usually be pushed to future PRs.
+(This is a fuzzy grey line).
+* Do not mix arguments about scientific merit with arguments about the code itself - PR review is not the appropriate venue.

 ###A note about github forks